Brother DCP-T426W wouldn’t print on Linux/Debian: ipp-usb conflicts with vendor driver

 Kutti katne ki machine or chaff cutter.
 You can use it to slice your butt if you try really hard.

-So one fine day in March, Gandhi took the blunt blades off the machine, got them sharpened at a nearby town Seohara.
+So one fine day in March circa 2004, Gandhi took the blunt blades off the machine, got them sharpened at a nearby town Seohara.
 And then he put the blades back on.
 So far so good.
 To check the alignment, you rotate the wheel with blades and hear the swashing sound blades make when they move across the grass feeder opening.
 He enjoyed listening to metal sound and rotated the machines as vigorously as he could.

 Legend has it that as he was picking tools from the ground, he stepped on a stone, lost his balance and fell back, butt extruded onto the rotating blades.
 The machine shown in the image is pretty high.
 Imagine a shorter one and imagine someone falling onto the blades butt first when the blades are rotating.
 The blades sliced his butts and he fell down unconscious.